Blond Ambition World Tour: Ensemble and rehearsals

-Wardrobe and staging
+Fashion

-When Madonna first called me in 1989, it was two days before my ready-to-wear show, and I thought my assistant was joking.
+"When Madonna first called me in 1989, it was two days before my ready-to-wear show, and I thought my assistant was joking.
 I was a big fan.
 She asked me if I would do the tour.
 She knew what she wanted – a pinstripe suit, the feminine corsetry.
 Madonna likes my clothes because they combine the masculine and the feminine.
-It was, that no, that yes, no, yes, no.
+It was, that no, that yes, no, yes, no".